ThePacielloGroup/WebAccessibilityToolbar/documentation.md

 ### View partial source

 Displays the DOM tree of the selected content as HTML.
-Select aome page content then activate the function.
+Select some page content then activate the function.
 A new window will open showing the selected content and generated code.